nicklockwood/Euclid/README.md

 The `Plane` type represents an infinite plane in 3D space.
 It is defined by a surface normal `Vector` and a `w` value that indicates the distance of the center of the `Plane` from the world origin.

+## Line

+The `Line` type represents an infinite line in 3D space.
+It is defined by an `origin` point and a normalized `direction` vector.

+## LineSegment

+The `LineSegment` type represents a finite line segment in 3D space.
+It is defined by a `start` point and an `end` point.

 ## PathPoint

 A `PathPoint` is a control point along a path. `PathPoint`s have a position `Vector`, but no normal.
 Instead, the `isCurved` property is used to indicate if a point is sharp or smooth, allowing the normal to be inferred automatically when required.